-Sen. Sanders firmly believes we must stop profitable Wall Street banks and corporations from sheltering profits in the Cayman Islands and other tax havens to avoid paying U.S. taxes, and as such he introduced the Corporate Tax Dodging Prevention Act (S.250).
+Sen. Sanders believes we must stop profitable Wall Street banks and corporations from sheltering profits in the Cayman Islands and other tax havens to avoid paying U.S. taxes.
+His Corporate Tax Dodging Prevention Act would make these corporations pay their fair share.
 He also believes that capital gains and dividends should be taxed at the same rate as other income.

-On December 10, 2010, Sen. Sanders spoke on the floor of the Senate for nearly eight hours, opposing the extension of tax cuts for the wealthy.
-He linked the overly generous treatment of the wealthy with the disappearance of the middle class.
-You can read this famous “filibuster” in its entirety here.
+On December 10, 2010, he spoke on the floor of the Senate for nearly eight hours, opposing the extension of Bush-era tax cuts for the wealthy and linking the overly generous treatment of the wealthy with the disappearance of the middle class.
+You can read his “filibuster” in its entirety, here.